USF-HII/usf-hii.github.io/pages/hii-hpc/purpose.md

 *I need to solve problems...*

-- **Too large for a workstation** that can only be solved by many processes working in parallel.
+- **Too large for a workstation**.
+Some problems can only be solved by many processes working in parallel.
-  Enough processors and memory working together can often solve a problem in hours or days that would take months or years on a workstation.
+  A large set of compute nodes working together can often solve a problem in hours or days that would take months or years on a workstation.
-- **Possible on a workstation**, but when many combinations of inputs and parameters are required only a parallel approach can provide a solution in a reasonable time.
+- **Possible on a workstation**.
+  But when many combinations of inputs and parameters are required only a parallel approach can provide a solution in reasonable time.
 - **Requiring large, fast storage**.
 While one can buy large inexpensive disks off the shelf, these are not particularly fast, and they may not be reliable enough under long running and intense I/O.